 Now, I can hear some of you saying: “But I’m not a big firm with a well established and known brand, like Amazon.com or Microsoft or even BMW.
 So, how on earth can I build trust when I don’t have the financial resources and market recognition to achieve what these companies can?”

 Understand this: Trust relies on a lot more than just big dollars to spend on a branding campaign and a huge multi-national firm behind it all.

 Instead, it relies on answering the (often) unspoken fears of potential customers visiting your website.

 So, here’s just a few simple ideas to get your creative juices flowing.
 There are lots more things that can be done, but these are the easier ones that anyone can implement:

-6) Place a Contact Phone number at the top of all of your site’s pages – make it large and obvious, with text included that says something like: “Need Help?
+- Place a Contact Phone number at the top of all of your site’s pages – make it large and obvious, with text included that says something like: “Need Help?
 Call 1800-555-555″, or “Questions?
 Call us Toll Free on 1800-555-555″.
-If appropriate, also list your hours of operation next to the number so visitors know when they can call for help.
+If appropriate, also list your hours of operation next to the number so visitors know when they can call for help making conversions more likely.